l-Leniac-l/l-Leniac-l.github.io/_jobs/vidrovaco.md

     - title: "Bootstrap"
       src: "bootstrap.jpg"
 description: "Criação do site do Comercial VidroVaço de Ipatinga-MG.
 Codificação do front-end do site."
+description_us: "Creation of a site to Comercial VidroVaço of Ipatinga-MG, Brazil.
+I coded the front-end."
 link: "http://www.vidrovaco.com.br/"
 ---